max-orhai/ppaml-cp7/README.md

 The task in this phase of CP7 is to predict [seasonal rates](https://en.wikipedia.org/wiki/Flu_season) of Influenza-Like Illness (_ILI_ or 'flu') in 60 distinct sub-populations of the continental US, ranging in size from the entire country to individual counties.

-In addition to historical ILI rate data for each population, three different forms of covariate data are provided for use in solutions.
+In addition to historical ILI rate data for each population, three different kinds of covariate data, representing flu-related tweets, vaccination claims, and weather, are provided for use in solutions.
 In a _simulated nowcast_ experiment, all four kinds of variables will be made available to solutions, one week at time, over the target season.

 ---